-The Arbitrage Magazine started in late 2007, originally envisioned as a simple newsletter for the National Finance Students Association (NFSA.ca).
-After David Alexander joined the NFSA as the loosely defined Chief Editor, he decided to turn that simple newsletter into something bigger.
+The Arbitrage Magazine started in late 2008, originally envisioned as a simple newsletter for the National Finance Students Association at York University, in Canada (NFSA.ca).
+After David Tal joined the NFSA as the loosely defined Chief Editor, he decided to turn that simple newsletter into something bigger.

 How often does the Arbitrage Magazine release new issues/content to its website?

-Presently, we release four issues of the ARB per year.
+Presently, we release six issues of the ARB per year.
 As for the ARB website, we update daily.